 |Middleton Place||Magnolia Plantation|

-You will not run out of good restaurants, no matter how many times you visit Charleston.
+You will not run out of good restaurants, no mattter how often you visit Charleston.

-(Be sure to check the link above for Charleston discount coupons)
+Be sure to check the link above for Charleston discounts and Coupons)

 |Charleston Crab House - Wonderful Southern Seafood